 Led by the California Department of Forestry and Fire Protection (CAL FIRE) and co-led by CGS, WERTs help communities prepare after wildfire by rapidly documenting and communicating post-fire risks to life and property posed by debris flow, flood, and rock fall hazards.

 A new CGS webpage, Recent Landslide Hazard Assessments, is now live to share CGS’ ongoing, on-the-ground assessments of several ongoing wildfires across the state.

-You can also follow DOC’s Landslide Hazard Watch Twitter collection for the latest geology-related updates to the state’s wildfire response, including this CAL FIRE interview with CGS’ David Longstreth on the CZU Lightening Complex burn area:
+You can also follow DOC’s Landslide Hazard Watch Twitter collection for the latest geology-related updates to the state’s wildfire response, including this CAL FIRE interview, again with Longstreth on the CZU Lightning Complex burn area: